Nate Lowe Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- The Twins' 3.93 team ERA ranks seventh among all MLB pitching staffs.
+- The Twins have a 3.91 team ERA that ranks seventh among all MLB pitching staffs.

-- Twins pitchers combine to surrender 152 total home runs at a rate of 1.2 per game (to rank 16th in baseball).
+- His most recent appearance was on Wednesday, Aug.
+2 against the St. Louis Cardinals, when the right-hander threw four innings, surrendering seven earned runs while allowing nine hits.

-- The righty last appeared on Saturday against the Pittsburgh Pirates, when he threw 6 2/3 innings, allowing four earned runs while giving up four hits.
+- The 27-year-old has put together a 4.43 ERA and 10.9 strikeouts per nine innings across 22 games this season, while giving up a batting average of .242 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.